Mjz86/c_colon/mcc.md

-- potentially-overlapping subobject: a base class subobject or a non-static data member declared with the valexpr qualifier.
+- potentially-overlapping sub-object: a base class sub-object or a non-static data member declared with the valexpr qualifier.

 - primary base class: for a dynamic class, the unique base class (if any) with which it shares the virtual pointer at offset 0.